-Allen is a real estate investor, and homeowner, and renter who would like to pass on some important details about home buying.
+Allen is a real estate investor, homeowner, and renter who would like to pass on some important details about home buying.

 Buying a house, particularly for the first time, is a very stressful endeavor.
 How do potential home buyers avoid purchasing a house with hidden problems?
 After owning a number of houses and renting a bunch of others, I've discovered a number of secrets.

 Reading this far, you might be asking: Isn't that why you hire a home inspector?
 The short answer is yes.
 If you're lucky enough to hire a really good home inspector, they might address most potential issues.
 However, even the best home inspector won't catch everything.
-Further, home inspectors don't always provide guidance.
+Furthermore, home inspectors don't always provide guidance.
 It's too risky.
 They're not there to scuttle a potential real estate deal.
-Otherwise, they won't get hired in the first place.
+Otherwise, they wouldn't get hired in the first place.

 Ultimately, it's up to the buyer to educate themself on the things that constitute good homeowners and bad homeowners.
 That's what this article is all about.

 How Do You Know Whether a House Has Been Well Cared For?

 Unless I'm purchasing a house I know is a remodel, I want to buy something that's been cared for.
 So, how can I tell if a house has been cared for?

 It's usually the little things.
 My experience with houses suggests that when owners ignore the little things, they've usually ignored the big things as well.

 Most Homes Have Hidden Issues